VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 To install Linux, you'll have to use a lot of commands.
 For example running `ls` from the terminal will list your files, while `cd` can be used to change what folder you're working with.
 But these commands have other, more complex uses which you can read about from the terminal itself by running `man ls` or `man cd`.
 Generally, if you want a manual for any command, you can just put the word man before it.

-The latter two reccomendations are ways to get live help from real people.
+The latter two recommendations are ways to get live help from real people.
 IRC is a really, really old chat platform that is still heavily used by tech-heads, but can be a bit difficult to get setup.
 The forums are what you expect, but I've noticed they're not all that welcoming of new users.
 There's not many good options though, so if you do need more help, there's really either the [Arch Linux Telegram Chat](https://t.me/archlinuxgroup) or you'll have to figure out how to use IRC.

 {{< quote "[Install Guide](https://wiki.archlinux.org/title/installation_guide) - [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.html)" >}}